-Over the course of the last couple of years, I have had the opportunity to fly almost every aircraft type in United’s longhaul fleet.
-Unfortunately for me, the majority of those flights have been in economy class but fortunately for you, I have enough experience with them now to give you some practical advice on which seats are best and better than others to choose.
+Over the last few years, I had the opportunity to fly almost every aircraft type in United’s long-haul fleet.
+Unfortunately for me, the majority of those flights were in economy class but fortunately for you, I have enough experience with them now to give you some practical advice on which seats are best and better than others to choose.
 In this post, I will do a quick comparison of the economy class fleet, share some travel products with you and talk about the best economy class seats to choose on the United Boeing 787 Dreamliner fleet.

 United Boeing 787 Dreamliner Economy Class

-United Boeing 787s are configured in a very tight 3 x 3 x 3 layout in economy class.
+United Boeing 787s are configured in a very tight 3-3-3 layout in economy class.
 These seats provide 17.3 inches of width and 32 inches of pitch.
-In regards to seat recline, on United’s 787-8s, the seat backs recline and the seat pans move forward for a total of 5 inches of recline.
-But on United’s 787-9s, only the seat backs recline a total of 3 inches.
+In regards to seat recline, on United’s 787-8 aircraft, the seatbacks recline and the seatpans move forward for a total of 5 inches of recline.
+But on United’s 787-9 aircraft, only the seatbacks recline a total of 3 inches.
 That’s it.
 It’s a shame that their newer planes lose 2 inches of recline and provide less comfort for their passengers.
 Additionally, these newer aircraft are configured with slimline seats that do not provide the best lumbar support for your back or padding for your rear end.

 If you have sciatica issues or problems with leg numbness during flight, I would recommend this inflatable seat cushion.
 This self-inflating seat cushion is perfect for economy class seats and will give your rear end a bit of relief from the hard seat.
 Click here for more information.

 Storage-wise, the United Boeing 787 Dreamliners have huge overhead bins so all your items can go up above and your personal item can be kept under the seat in front of you.
-Wallets, cell phones and other small electronic devices can be secured in the seatback pocket.
+Wallets, cell phones and other small electronic devices can be secured in the seatback pocket in front of you.

 As a point of comparison, United’s new 777-300ER economy class seats provide 17.5 inches of width, 31 inches of pitch and the same 3 inches of recline and United’s older Boeing 777-200 economy class seats provide up to 18.3 inches of width, 31 inches of pitch and 5 inches of recline.
 Even with an older IFE system, the 777-200s are my favorite aircraft to fly on United in economy class because they offer the most room for your hips and padding for your rear end.
 As you can see with the table below, the trend with United’s newer aircraft is to stuff more passengers in and provide less comfort.